Apple Cookies get their delicious taste from easy to make homemade crockpot apple butter. They are soft, delicious, and the perfect cookie for fall.

 Though it is closer in consistency to apple sauce than butter, it is perfect in lots of different recipes.
 One of my favorite ways to use it is in my Caramel Apple Bars.

 Apple Butter can be found near the jellies and jams in the grocery store.
-That being said, I think my recipe for it puts this apple cookie recipe over the top.
+That being said, I think my apple butter recipe for it puts this apple cookie recipe over the top.

 How to Measure Flour

-- Use a dry measuring cup when measuring flour.
+- Start by grabbing the correct measuring cup.
+Use a dry measuring cup when measuring flour.
 It can make a significant difference if you use a measuring cup meant for liquids.

-- Scoop the flour from the container you are storing it in into the measuring cup with a spoon.
+- Using a spoon, scoop the flour from the container you are storing it in into the measuring cup.
+Do not use the dry measuring cup to scoop the flour

 - Level it off with the straight edge of a spatula handle.